jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/CRF_renditions.md

 A short description of how the style sheet generates the CRF pages in the browser from the ODM-xml document.

 ## CRF layout <a name="CRF_layout"/>
 The main feature of the CRF layout presented here is to put the SDTM annotations in a column adjacent to each question line.
 This way the SDTM annotations are displayed at the proper location, without the need to move boxes of annotations around inside and on top of CRF elements.
+Even if this takes some space from the CRF Forms width, please notice that the [acrf](/examples/acrf.pdf) is a documentation of the SDTM annotations, while the [bcrf](/examples/bcrf.pdf) is the documentation of the CRF pages themselves.
+This split also allows space for more rich SDTM annotations.

 ![Example CRF rendition from pure ODM-xml](images/CRF.png)

 The CRF rendition consists of one table for each Form in the CRF, identified as **FormDef** tags, having the columns below.
 1. A sequence number constructed from the **@OrderNumber** attributes of **ItemGroupRef** and **ItemRef** tags in the ODM-xml file.
 The number serves as a human reference when discussing and reviewing CRF content, as well as keeping track of the sorting of CRF elements.
 If a Form or a Question has an implementation note, a hash sign (**#**) is shown next to the number, and the actual note in a footnote after the CRF page, referring to the number
 2. The Question from the CRF Forms identified as **Question/TranslatedText** tags.
 Any completion instruction in tag **Alias[@Context='completionInstructions']/@Name** is shown with the Question
-3. The answer to the Question distinguised by **@DataType** attributes.
+3. The answer to the Question distinguished by **@DataType** attributes.
 Each data type is displayed as a browser specific interpretation of an HTML tag of the corresponding type.
 As no indication of multiple selects exist in the ODM definition, this data type is extracted from the text itself, triggered by the string **all that apply** within the tags
    * ItemDef/@Name
    * ItemDef/Question/TranslatedText
    * ItemDef/Description/TranslatedText